top of page

 6 Tips for Building Meaningful Adult Friendships

-Building and maintaining adult friendships can be tough, and it's a common challenge I see in my practice.
+Building and maintaining adult friendships can be tough.
+It's a common challenge I see in my practice.
 Many of us struggle with how to navigate relationships as life becomes busier and priorities shift.
 I recently read The Let Them Theory by Mel Robbins, and it offered some great insights on meaningful adult friendships.
 It provided me with six key takeaways that I believe can help anyone working to build stronger connections as an adult.
 Here’s what I learned and how it can apply to your friendships.

-1. Understand That Timing, Proximity, and Energy Matter
+1. Timing, Proximity, and Energy Matter

-2. Friendships Are an Individual Sport, Not a Group Effort
+2. Friendships Are an Individual Sport

-3. Be Flexible and Open to New Connections
+3. Be Open to New Connections

 5. Take Initiative

-6. Recognize That Friendships Change, and That’s Okay
+6. Recognize That Friendships Change

 Friendships evolve.
 Some fade naturally, while others grow stronger.
 Instead of seeing the end of a friendship as a failure, view it as a natural transition.
 People grow in different directions, and sometimes, that means relationships shift.
 Accepting this reality can make it easier to embrace new connections and appreciate the friendships that remain.